stolksdorf/JsonGen/README.md

 # Commands
 `index()`    - Returns the current iteration of a repeat loop.

-Useful for generating unique ids.
+`id(prefix)`   - Returns a unique id with the given prefix.
+Prefix defaults to 'id'

 `bool()`      - Returns either a true or a false at random.